 Earnest offers loans for students seeking undergraduate, graduate, business, law and medical degrees.
 Borrowers may qualify on their own or use a co-signer.
 Earnest also allows you to refinance your student loans.

 Earnest’s best feature is its full menu of repayment options.
 Borrowers can choose from four main repayment plans, and during repayment, they may be able to tap into several defined forbearance and deferment programs.
-For example, you can request to skip a payment once a year.
-The lender also charges no fees and offers low interest rates on all of its loans.
+For example, you can request to skip a payment once a year*.
+The lender also charges few fees and offers low interest rates on all of its loans.

 Earnest student loan snapshot

-Undergraduate, graduate, co-signed, business, medical, law, refinancing
+Undergraduate, graduate, co-signed, business, medical, law, parent, refinancing

 Private loans: $1,000 to 100% of the cost of attendance